endernoke/viberot/actions/overlay/README.md

 viberot-overlay [OPTIONS]
-    -u, --url <URL>                URL to load in the overlay window [default: https://www.tiktok.com/foryou] -O, --opacity <OPACITY>        Opacity of the overlay window between 0.0 and 1.0 [default: 0.6] -h, --help                     Display this help message and exit -v, --version                  Display version information and exit
+    -u, --url <URL>                URL to load in the overlay window [default: https://www.tiktok.com/foryou] -O, --opacity <OPACITY>        Opacity of the overlay window between 0.0 and 1.0 [default: 0.6] --exit-on-stdin-close        Exit the application when stdin is closed (e.g. as a child process when the parent process exits).
+This option is used by VibeRot.
+    -h, --help                     Display this help message and exit -v, --version                  Display version information and exit
 ```